squillero/microgp4/docs/CONTRIBUTING.md

 Please, contact directly Alberto or Giovanni:

 * If you enjoy playing with Python and Evolutionary Computation, and you are looking for a 6-month master thesis.
 Note: We are **always** looking for valuable students, even if there are no theses *officially* advertised.
-* If you have a great idea about an improvement, but you are not sure how to hack it.
+* If you have a great idea, but you are not sure how to hack it.
 * If you feel like doing it.

 ### Reports

-We use [GitHub's issues](https://github.com/squillero/microgp4/issues) for reporting bugs.
+We try to use [GitHub's issues](https://github.com/squillero/microgp4/issues) for reporting bugs.

-If you published a papers using any version of MicroGP, please let us know.
+If you published a papers using any version of MicroGP, please let us know the exact reference.

 Anyhow, feel free to write us an email describing your story.